softwarexplus/xcf-docs/pages/privacy.md

-# Alt Ctrl - Privacy Policy
+# Privacy Policy

-Welcome to the Alt Ctrl bot's Privacy Policy.
+Welcome to the xcf bot's Privacy Policy.
 Please read this document carefully.

-By using Alt Ctrl, you acknowledge and agree to this Privacy Policy.
+By using xcf, you acknowledge and agree to this Privacy Policy.
 Please review it periodically for any updates.

 ## 1. Information Collection

 ###### 1.1.
-We may collect and log data related to command activities when you use Alt Ctrl to improve the quality of our service.
+We may collect and log data related to command activities when you use xcf to improve the quality of our service.

 ###### 1.2.
 We do not collect any personally identifiable information (PII) unless explicitly provided by you.

 ## 2. Use of Information

 ###### 2.1.
-We use collected data for the sole purpose of improving Alt Ctrl's performance and functionality.
+We use collected data for the sole purpose of improving xcf's performance and functionality.

 ###### 2.2.
 We do not sell, trade, or share your data with third parties.